-It is such an awesome spot for a little Southern California beach getaway (right up there with Catalina Island and Venice Beach).
+It is such an awesome spot for a little Southern California beach getaway (right up there with Catalina Island, Venice Beach, and nearby Carlsbad).
 We had the best time relaxing, enjoying the beach, watching some amazing sunsets, and just felt rejuvenated when we got home.

 **Disclosure: Thank you to Tower23 for hosting my stay.
 As always, all opinions are my own.

 This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

 About Pacific Beach

 Located in between La Jolla in the north and Mission Beach in the south, Pacific Beach is one of San Diego’s most iconic beach neighborhoods (so it should come as no surprise that most of the best things to do in Pacific Beach are beach related).

 Pacific Beach was not always the thriving beach town it is today.
 Back in the late 1800s, it was home to a landscape of grain fields, as well as an asbestos factory and a race track.
 A new railway was built to connect it to downtown San Diego, and the area started growing over the years.

 The area started becoming a tourist neighborhood and what it is today after the development of the Bahia Resort Hotel in 1953, followed by the Catamaran Resort Hotel and Spa in 1959.